Mirco Bergamasco: Switch to rugby league

 Bergamasco playing for the Italian national rugby league team in 2017.

 In October 2016, Bergamasco was selected in Italy's 22-man squad for their 2017 Rugby League World Cup qualifying campaign.
 He played at in two matches, kicking 7 goals for Italy against Serbia.

 In March 2017, Bergamasco joined the Saluzzo Roosters during their inaugural season in the French National Division 2 competition.

 In June 2017, Bergamasco represented Italy in their matches against Lebanon and Spain, kicking 13 goals against the latter.
 Bergamasco kicked 4 goals in Italy's pre-World Cup match against Malta in October.

 Personal life

 Bergamasco is the son of Arturo and the younger brother of Mauro Bergamasco, both Italian internationals.

 Bergamasco appeared on the cover and in the 2004 edition of Dieux du Stade, a calendar in which French rugby players pose nude.
 In 2007 he and his brother featured on the cover of the Italian version of the EA Sports game Rugby 08.

 Bergamasco is a vegan since 2013.
 In 2017 he posed nude for one of PETA's ad campaigns advocating for the vegan lifestyle.

-He's married to French Iranian journalist Ati Safavi.
+He was married to French Iranian journalist Ati Safavi.
 She became a vegan before him, inspiring him.
 They both appeared as testimonials for the Italian animal rights organization Lega Anti Vivisezione (LAV).
+They divorced in 2026.